10 Things The Groom Forgets During Wedding Planning

 - The cheapest is not always the best value for money – you might want to keep the budget as tight as possible but you do not want to skimp on the important items.
 Typically grooms are tasked with booking the DJ – now Dave Double-Decks from down the pub might be the cheap option but remember you and your guests might be spending half of your wedding day in his presence so you might want to pay a bit extra and get an expert on board to help you plan how you want your day to run using his years of wedding experience.

 - All those lovely gifts given to you by your friends and family need to get back to your home – Santa will not come along and deliver them for you, even though he is most probably not working that night – and they can take up quite a bit of space – hopefully they will deliver your new fridge directly – but think ahead and do not forget this.
+You may buy funny mugs of unique designs relating to a hobby or occupation.

 - Plan a head to thank everyone for making your day special – not only your guests but those that have helped give you a great night to remember.